thomasahle/numberlink/README.md

     .....

 The first line consists of the width and height of the puzzle.
-The following lines contains the puzzle where '.' represents an empty square and [a-zA-Z0-9] are sources that must be connected.
+The following lines contains the puzzle where `.` represents an empty square and letters or digits are the sources that must be connected.

 Numberlink then prints the solved puzzle to standard input, either in the format below, or as specified by command line flags: